Quamoclit plants are half hardy perennial vines. They can reach from 3 to 6 metres (10 to 20 feet) in height.

 Recently members of the genus have been reclassifed into Ipomoea plant genus.
 E.g., Quamoclit vulgaris is now called Ipomoea Quamoclit.
 Other former members include Quamoclit pennata and Quamoclit coccinea.

 They bloom in the mornings and evenings from summer to autumn.
 In bloom, they carry tubular shaped flowers of orange, yellow or red.

 Some common names for Quamoclit include Star Ipomoea, Spanish Flag, Cypress vine, Cardinal climber, and Scarlet Star Glory.

 Ipomoea Quamoclit by Mike Epp.

-The Ipomoea / Quamoclit seeds should then be germinated at 18 to 22 degrees centigrade; this should take from one to three weeks.
+The Ipomoea / Quamoclit seeds should then be germinated at 18 to 22 degrees centigrade (64 to 72°F).
+This should take from one to three weeks.
 Transplant the seedlings outdoors in mid spring.

 It is easy to look after Quamoclit (now Ipomoea Quamoclit) species, such as Star Ipomoea and Cardinal climbers.
 They require something to grow upon, and should not be over fed.

 The Quamoclit genus, also known as Cypress vine, contains just two species.